gbouras13/plassembler/docs/long.md

 Therefore, from v1.2.0, `plassembler long` will follow all the same steps as `plassembler run` (i.e. hybrid mode), but instead of Unicycler, it will run Canu to recover plasmids in the unmapped reads.

-Of course, another big issue with long read is size selection - if your read set doesn't have many reads small enough to be a part of your <10kbp plasmids>, then nothing will work - your best bit is still to get some short read sequencing data.
+Of course, another big issue with long read is size selection - if your read set doesn't have many reads small enough to be a part of your <10kbp plasmids>, then nothing will work - your best bet is still to get some short read sequencing data.

-But assuming they are in the read set, `plassembler long` should recover your small plasmids.
+But assuming they are in the read set, `plassembler long` should hopefully recover your small plasmids.

 # Results

-I tested `plassembler long` on 8 samples.
-These are on the 60x simulated reads I generated for benchmarking `plassembler` for the manuscript and can be found [here](https://zenodo.org/record/7996690). from Wick et al, C222 (Houtak et al) and Cav1217 (Mathers et al) (find more information [here](https://plassembler.readthedocs.io/en/latest/benchmarking_results_sim) and [here](https://github.com/gbouras13/plassembler_simulation_benchmarking)).
+I tested `plassembler long` on the 60x simulated reads I generated for benchmarking `plassembler` for the manuscript and can be found [here](https://zenodo.org/record/7996690). from Wick et al, C222 (Houtak et al) and Cav1217 (Mathers et al) (find more information [here](https://plassembler.readthedocs.io/en/latest/benchmarking_results_sim) and [here](https://github.com/gbouras13/plassembler_simulation_benchmarking)).

 Overall, it seems to work pretty well - not perfect (it missed a linear and small plasmid in _K variicola_ and also tends to assemble some non-circular chimeric contigs), but it seems anything circular is a real plasmid from the ground truth.